Four-Week Study Plan and Readiness

 Four-Week Blueprint

-Four weeks is enough for PCEP if you already have basic computer comfort and can study consistently.
-The plan below assumes five study days per week, about 60 to 90 minutes per day.
-If Python is completely new, stretch the same sequence over six to eight weeks instead of compressing the practice.
+Four weeks is enough for PCEP if you have basic computer comfort and can study consistently.
+The plan assumes five study days per week, about 60 to 90 minutes per day.
+If Python is completely new, stretch the same sequence over six to eight weeks rather than compressing the practice.
+The week order mirrors the blueprint weights: the heaviest blocks (Control Flow 29%, Functions and Exceptions 28%) get dedicated weeks, while the 18% Fundamentals block is front-loaded because everything else depends on reading expressions correctly.

 |---|---|---|